Lambda Pi Eta Honor Society

 - have a university cumulative GPA of at least 3.0

 - have a communication GPA of at least 3.25

 - be currently enrolled in CNU as a student in good standing

 - display commitment to the field of communication

 3. one sample of academic work, not to exceed 25 pages

 - usually a paper from a communication class

 4. one letter of support from a communication faculty member

 - faculty members in declared minors are also accepted

 Your application for LPH will be accepted in fall and spring semesters during the fourth week of the semester.
-For further information, contact the communication department, McMurran 261 or call (757) 594-8732.
+For further information, visit the Communication Department in 255 Luter Hall or call (757) 594-8732.